Cinerar/youtubeuploader/README.md

   -title string
     	Video title (default "Video Title")
 ```
-*NOTE:* When specifying a URL as the filename, the data will be streamed through the localhost (download from remote host, then upload to Youtube)
+*NOTE:* When specifying a URL as the filename, the data will be streamed through the localhost (download from remote host, then upload to Youtube).
+Each retry will request the data again from the start.

 ### Metadata